Stormwater Compliance and Electronic Signature Law

 New York has adopted the Electronic Signatures and Records Act (ESRA).

-Washington has enacted a section of its state code (RCS 19.360.020) which governs the use of Electronic Signatures and Records.
+Washington has enacted a section of its state code (RCS 19.360.020) that governs the use of Electronic Signatures and Records.

 Join the 21st Century and Take Your Stormwater Program Digital